Ask Krrish Contact Us

 Adhering to best practices ensures your Lightning Web Components are performant, maintainable, secure, and reusable.

 a.
-Component Granularity:
+Component Granularity

 • Small, Focused Components: Design components to do one thing well.
-Break down complex UIs into smaller, reusable child components.
+Break complex UIs into smaller, reusable child components.

 b.
-Data Flow & Reactivity:
+Data Flow & Reactivity

 c.
-Performance:
+Performance

 • Lazy Loading: Load data or components only when needed.

 d.
-Security:
+Security

 e.
-Reusability & Maintainability:
+Reusability & Maintainability

 f.
-Testing:
+Testing

-• Write Unit Tests: Use Jest for client-side LWC unit testing to verify component behavior in isolation.
+• Write Jest Unit Tests: Use Jest for client-side LWC unit testing to verify component behavior in isolation.

 9. Conclusion & Next Steps